TWUOnline/ldrs591/_pages/unit-5-assessment.md

 In unit 5, you are asked to write the following blog post (500 words total):
 <h4>Part A</h4>
 <ul>
- 	<li>First, create a new blog post and compare and contrast the common and different elements of a methods and results section of qualitative and a quantitative research report.</li>
+ 	<li>First, create a new blog post and compare and contrast the elements of a methods and results section of qualitative and a quantitative research report.</li>
  	<li>Then, discuss your <strong>evaluation of the research design</strong> in the servant leadership article you chose to focus on.
 Make sure that you include your article reference, quality rating (0-3) and also the rationale/evidence for your rating in your response.</li>
 </ul>
 <h4>Part B</h4>